Some isolation and stability results for Einstein manifolds: Preliminaries

 and

 where $D_1$ and $D_2$ are two differential operators defined by

 for any $X,Y,Z\in\mathfrak{X}(M)$.
 See \cite{Besse, Koiso78} for more details.
-This formulas will be used in the proof of Theorems \ref{t-stability PE}, \ref{lpWcpt} and \ref{lpBcpt}. \end{rem} \begin{defi} We say that a compact Einstein manifold $(M,g)$ is \emph{stable} (\emph{strictly stable}) if the Einstein operator is non-negative (\emph{positive}) on transverse traceless tensors (namely, symmetric $(0,2)$-tensors that are trace free and whose divergence is identically zero).
+These formulas will be used in the proof of Theorems \ref{t-stability PE}, \ref{lpWcpt} and \ref{lpBcpt}. \end{rem} In this paper, compact manifolds are always assumed to have an empty boundary, unless stated otherwise. \begin{defi} We say that a compact Einstein manifold $(M,g)$ is \emph{stable} (\emph{strictly stable}) if the Einstein operator is non-negative (\emph{positive}) on transverse traceless tensors (namely, symmetric $(0,2)$-tensors that are trace free and whose divergence is identically zero, briefly referred to as TT tensors).
 We call $(M,g)$ \emph{unstable} if the Einstein operator admits negative eigenvalues on transverse traceless tensors. \end{defi} More in general, for a non-compact Einstein manifold we say that it is strictly stable if there exists a constant $C>0$ such that

 for all compactly supported $TT$ tensors; we call $(M,g)$ stable if \eqref{def stab} holds for $C=0$.
 In particular, we will be interested in stability results on ALE manifolds and on \emph{asymptotically hyperbolic} (AH) manifolds that are Einstein.